root-project/root/documentation/users-guide/Histograms.md

 -   "`PARABOLIC`": Draw a contour via a Parabolic projection

+-   "`MOLLWEIDE`": Draw a contour via a Mollweide projection

-The tutorial macro `earth.C` uses these four options and produces the following picture:
+The tutorial macro `earth.C` uses these five options and produces the following picture:

 ![The `earth.C` macro output](pictures/03000033.png)